 The easiest way to get to Iglesia de San Benito is via the Medellin Metro.
 The church is located about four blocks from the Cisneros metro station on Line B of the Medellín Metro.
 This is less than a 10-minute walk from the metro station.

 This walk from the metro station to the church is through an area of El Centro with many small home improvement stores with prices that can be lower than found in Homecenter.
 In these small stores you can find many home improvement products including doors, cabinets, sinks, flooring and many other products.

-An alternate way to get to the church is via a taxi or Uber.
-Some taxi or Uber drivers in Medellín will know where Iglesia de San Benito in El Centro is located.
+An alternate way to get to the church is via a taxi.
+Some taxi drivers in Medellín will know where Iglesia de San Benito in El Centro is located.
 If not, give the driver the address of the church below.